-Florida is famous for being the sunshine state as well as its unforgiving humidity.
-There are certain types of flooring that are best for the humid Florida climate.
+Florida is famous for being the sunshine state and its unforgiving humidity.
+Certain types of flooring are best for the humid Florida climate.
 Here are the best flooring options for Florida homes.

 Choosing the right flooring for your Florida home is important, so let’s make this challenging task a little easier for you.
 Not only do you need a material that can stand up to the humidity and heat, but you also want something that will add to the beauty of your home!

 This article may contain affiliate links, which means I earn a commission from the sale (at no extra cost to you!).
 I recommend items that I personally love and believe these products will help you create your dream home.